-The teacher candidate's observation of planning and teaching will be more productive by
+The cooperating teacher will make the teacher candidate's observation of planning and teaching more productive by

-- 1. Discussing daily lesson plans with the teacher candidate. - 2.
-Demonstrating how Christian principles are integrated in teaching and in maintaining classroom control. - 3.
-Assigning specific items which the student is to observe in a lesson which is to be discussed later. (forms) - 4.
-Having the teacher candidate take note of the following aspects of observations: - a) Small/Large Group Time, Plan-Do-Review - b) Adult-Child Interaction
+- 1. Discussing daily lesson plans with the teacher candidate. - Demonstrating how Christian principles are integrated in teaching and in maintaining classroom control. - 3.
+Observing specific parts in a lesson which will be discussed later. - 4.
+Having the teacher candidate take note of specific aspects of a lesson such as - a.
+Small/Large Group Time, Plan-Do-Review - b.
+Adult-Child Interaction